 \subsection{Method}

-Like the MTL-GMM procedure developed in Section \ref{subsec: method mtl}, we combine the EM algorithm and the penalization framework to develop a variant of EM algorithm for transfer learning.
-The key idea is to first apply MTL-GMM to all the sources to obtain estimates of parameter ``center" as good summary statistics of the $K$ source data sets, and then shrink target estimators towards those center estimates in the EM iterations to explore the relatedness between sources and the target.
-See Section 3.3 of \cite{duan2022adaptive} for more general discussions on this idea.
+Like the MTL-GMM procedure developed in Section \ref{subsec: method mtl}, we combine the EM algorithm and the penalization framework to develop a variant of the EM algorithm for transfer learning.
+The key idea is to first apply MTL-GMM to all the sources to obtain estimates of discriminant coefficient ``center" as good summary statistics of the $K$ source data sets, and then shrink the target discriminant coefficient towards those center estimates in the EM iterations to explore the relatedness between sources and the target.
+See Section 3.3 of \citeapp{duan2023adaptive} for more general discussions on this idea.
 Our proposed transfer learning procedure TL-GMM is summarized in Algorithm \ref{algo: transfer}.

 While the steps of TL-GMM look very similar to those of MTL-GMM, there exist two major differences between them.
-First, for each optimization problem in TL-GMM, the first part of the objective function only involves the target data $\{\bzk{0}_i\}_{i=1}^{n_0}$, while in MTL-GMM it is a weighted average of all tasks.
-Second, in TL-GMM, the penalty is imposed on the distance between a GMM parameter estimator and a given center estimator produced by MTL-GMM from the source data.
+First, for each optimization problem in TL-GMM, the first part of the objective function only involves the target data $\{\bzk{0}_i\}_{i=1}^{n_0}$, while in MTL-GMM, it is a weighted average of all tasks.
+Second, in TL-GMM, the penalty is imposed on the distance between a discriminant coefficient estimator and a given center estimator produced by MTL-GMM from the source data.
 In contrast, the center is estimated simultaneously with other parameters through the penalization in MTL-GMM.
-In light of existing transfer learning approaches in literature, TL-GMM can be considered as the ``debiasing" step described in \cite{li2021transfer} and \cite{tian2022transfer}, which corrects potential bias of the center estimate using the target data.
+In light of existing transfer learning approaches in the literature, TL-GMM can be considered as the ``debiasing" step described in \citeapp{li2021transfer} and \citeapp{tian2023transfer}, which corrects potential bias of the center estimate using the target data.

-The tuning parameters $\{\lambda_w^{(0)[t]}, \lambda_{\bmu, 1}^{(0)[t]}, \lambda_{\bmu, 2}^{(0)[t]}, \lambda_{\bbeta}^{(0)[t]}\}$ in Algorithm 4 control the amount of knowledge to be transferred from sources.
-Setting tuning values large enough pushes parameter estimates for target task to be exactly equal to centers learned from sources, while letting them be zero makes TL-GMM reduced to the standard EM algorithm on the target data.
-Similar to the tuning parameters \eqref{eq: lambda update 1}-\eqref{eq: lambda update 3} specified in Algorithm \ref{algo: multitask}, the appropriate values here take the following iterative update forms:
+The tuning parameters $\{\lambda^{[t]}_0\}_{t=1}^{T_0}$ in Algorithm \ref{algo: transfer} control the amount of knowledge to be transferred from sources.
+Setting tuning parameters large enough pushes parameter estimates for the target task to be exactly equal to the center learned from sources while letting them be zero makes TL-GMM reduce to the standard EM algorithm on the target data.